pkardas/notes/books/head-first-design-patterns.md

   static variable.
 - Examine your performance and resource constraints and carefully choose an appropriate Singleton for multithreaded applications (we should consider all applications multithreaded).

+## Chapter 6: Encapsulating Invocation

+The Command Pattern - Pattern implementation in Python

+In this chapter we are going to encapsulate method invocation.
+By encapsulating method invocation, we can crystallize pieces of computation so that the object invoking the computation doesn't need to worry about how to do things, it just uses our crystallized method to get it done.

+The Command Pattern allows you to decouple the requester of an action from the object that actually performs the action.
+This can be achieved by introducing command objects into the design.
+A command object encapsulates a request to do something on a specific object.

+Example with a waitress taking orders and passing them to a cook - separation of an object making a request from the object that receive and execute requests.

+- Customer - Client
+- Order - Command
+- Waitress - Invoker
+- Short-Order Cook - Receiver
+- takeOrder - setCommand - sets what is supposed to be executed
+- orderUp - execute

+The Command Pattern:

+> Encapsulates a request as an object, thereby letting you parametrize other objects with different requests,
+> queue or log requests, and support undoable operations.
+>